The ASAM Levels of Care help patients find the type of treatment they’re looking for and understand the care they will receive.

 Level 4: Medically Managed Intensive Inpatient Services

 The highest overall level of treatment, ASAM Level 4 includes 24-hour treatment and high-level medical and clinical monitoring.
-Among these Level 4 services are medical detox and medication-assisted treatment.
-This service level is similar to the care a patient would receive at an acute care medical or psychiatric hospital, and the facility will have many of the same available resources as those institutions.
+Among these Level 4 services are drug and alcohol detox and medication-assisted treatment.
+The medical detox service level is similar to the care a patient would receive at an acute care medical or psychiatric hospital, and the facility will have many of the same available resources as those institutions.
 At Level 4, patients are seen by a physician on a daily basis, and co-occurring disorders are readily treated.

 Importance of a Continuum of Care